Jagatsinghpur district: Archaeological Importance

 The District Jagatsinghpur, earlier a part of the Cuttack District is rich in archaeological remains.
 Coins, inscriptions, images and monuments are main historical antiquities known in the district.
 Silver, punch marked coins have been reported from the district of Cuttack, Puri, Mayurbhanj, Bolangir and Ganjam.
 A trove comprising 379 silver punch marked coins was discovered from a hillock at Salipur police station and they belong to Maurya period.
 In 1931–32, imitations of Kushan coins also known as Puri Kushan coins were discovered from undivided Cuttack district.
 Odisha was not directly ruled by Guptas although a few gold coins of Guptas were found from the state.
 In the district of Cuttack, an archer type gold coins of Chandragupta-II, was discovered from Lalitgiri.
 It has the standing figure of the king as an archer, Garuda standard on the obverse and Goddess Laxmi on the reverse.
 Gold coins weighing 5 to 7 grains, called Ganga fanams have been discovered from Danduasinghpur under Jagatsinghpur police station.
 These fanams are attributed to the rulers of the Eastern Ganga dynasty.
 The various symbols on the obverse include a crouching bull, sankha, chakra etc. while on the reverse ankush, kuthara and some numerals.

 The religious belief and rituals of the people find expression in the archaeological monuments of the district which includes temples and images of various pantheons.
 The temples generally follow the Kalingan temple style in having a curvilinear superstructure for the sanctuary and pidha deula, for the frontal porch.
 The Lingaraj Mahadeva temple near Balia, on the bank of Biluakhai river, is an important specimen of the early series of the temples and can be assigned to the 8th to 9th centuries.
 The small Rekha temple is Triratha in plan and has Mahisamardini as one of the Parsvadevatas.
-The Singhnath Siva temple in an islet of the Mahanadi at Singhnath is the most important Siva temple of 9th century A.D.
+The Singhnath Siva temple in an islet of the Mahanadi at Singhnath is the most important Siva temple of the 9th century A.D.
 The Amangai temple in another island of the Mahanadi near Kandarpur is now in ruins.
 Its pyramidal Jagmohan seems to be a later addition, but the Deula, pancharatha in plan, is a developed specimen of the Kalingan style.
 Sathalpur in Jagatsighpur sub-division had a temple for Saptamatruka and the images still exist there.
 Buddhist images of the district hail from Tarapur and Paradeep garh.
 The image of Lokeswar at Paradeepgarh, worshipped as Bisnu-Lokanath, is a unique temple of Gajaprustha style.